ctYurk15/git-learn/readme.md

-# KZ300 project
+# Description

-My first project using git
+My first website built using git.
 KZ300 provides various types of calculators for any event.

+# Features
+It has the following functionality:
+1. Calculators for math, gaming, and investing

+# Technologies
+Technologies stack used here:
+1. Front-end: HTML/CSS/JS/JQuery
+1. Code editor: Brackets

+# Team
+Solo